thomascamminady/fairness_im_maschinellen_lernen_observableframework/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 display(fig);
 ```

-However, what we haven't mentioned: Our dataset contained two discrete classes of applicants.
-On one hand, we have young applicants (green), and on the other hand, we see older applicants (purple).
+However, what we haven't mentioned: Our dataset contained two discrete populations of applicants.
+On one hand, we have Green Population (green), and on the other hand, we see Purple Population (purple).

 ```js
 const fig = Plot.plot({